mjngxwnj/Olympics_data_Project/README.md

 ### Prerequisite
 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Snowflake account](https://www.snowflake.com/en/data-cloud/platform)

+### Demo notebook
+Navigate to the notebook directory to see a demo of the pipeline running at each stage.

 ## Set up
 ### Set up Docker
 Clone this project by running the following commands: